Connect with others who understand.

 1. Two Eye Conditions Related to Diabetes Can Be Treated With Injections

-“I have had two injections in my left eye, one more to go.
+“I have had two injections in my left eye — one more to go.
 Then the doctor will examine my eyes and decide if I need more treatment.”

 — A DiabetesTeam member

-Your doctor may prescribe one of two different types of eye injections, as well as several other treatments.
+Your doctor may prescribe one of two types of eye injections, as well as several other treatments.

 3. You May Experience Side Effects From Eye Injections

-4. Be Prepared for Your Doctor To Numb Your Eyes
+4. Your Doctor May Numb Your Eyes

 5. Treatment May Stabilize or Even Improve Your Vision